What to Expect From a Bulging Disc From Car Accident

 The claimant’s attorney will submit the amounts for each loss.
 But, it remains the jury’s decision what to award.

 There also may be mitigating factors.
-For example, a claimant may share some of the faults for the accident.
+For example, a claimant may share some of the fault for the accident.

 So, if the claimant is at 10% fault, a 10% reduction will apply to the amount of the jury’s award.